 On March 6, 2013, we entered into a technology development and engineering services agreement with Volkswagen to advance development of fuel cells for use in powering demonstration cars in Volkswagen's fuel cell automotive research program.
 The initial contract term was 4-years commencing in March 2013, with an option by Volkswagen for a 2-year extension.
 On the closing of the Volkswagen IP Agreement in February 2015, this technology development and engineering services was extended 2-years to February 2019.
-Over the full 6-years, this technology development and engineering services contract now has an estimated value of Canadian \$100-140 million and is focused on the design and manufacture of next-generation fuel cell stacks for use in Volkswagen's fuel cell demonstration car program.
+Over the full 6-years, this technology development and engineering services contract has an estimated value of Canadian \$100-140 million and is focused on the design and manufacture of next-generation fuel cell stacks for use in Volkswagen's fuel cell demonstration car program.
 Volkswagen also retains an option to further extend this program by 2-years to February 2021.
-Amounts earned from this agreement (\$3.0 million in the first quarter of 2016; \$3.4 million in the first quarter of 2015; \$14.5 million in fiscal 2015) are recorded as Technology Solutions revenues.
+Amounts earned from this agreement (\$3.5 million in the second quarter of 2016; \$6.5 million in the first half of 2016; \$3.7 million in the second quarter of 2015; \$7.1 million in the first half of 2015; \$14.5 million in fiscal 2015) are recorded as Technology Solutions revenues.